Orders are placed through the Ordering System.

 - Educational items

 Yosemite Valley Charter School understands that each child is unique.
-Therefore, if there are special circumstances, such as a 4th grade student who is ready for 6th grade reading materials, please communicate with your Homeschool Teacher, so that the appropriate materials can be purchased.
+Therefore, if there are special circumstances, such as a 4th grade student who is ready for 6th grade reading materials, please communicate with your Independent Study Teacher, so that the appropriate materials can be purchased.
 We work hard to accommodate each individual student’s needs.

 What are some things I cannot use my planning amounts for?